FREQUENTLY ASKED QUESTIONS

 If interested or have any questions, just DM me!

-The most important stage is the healing.
+• The most important stage is the healing.
 This will determine how your tattoo will hold and look forever.

 Keep it on between 1-2 hours after you leave the shop.
 Then remove it with clean hands.
-Skip reading what’s bellow and continue onto “Once you take it off”
+Skip reading what’s bellow and continue onto “Once you take it off

-So just keep the first wrap I put on you for the first 24 hours while your the skin is most exposed, then let it breathe.
+So just keep the first wrap that was placed in the studio for the first 24 hours while your the skin is most exposed, then let it breathe.
 Granted it hasn’t come off and your tattoo hasn’t been exposed, if so take it off as soon as it has been exposed.

 Keep an eye on the area surrounding the wrap, as a very small number of people do get a reaction to the adhesive.
 This tends to look like a rash around, rather than on the tattoo, and it is often on individuals whom also get a reaction to bandaids.

 It doesn’t have to be 24 hours exactly to take it off, just the next day in the evening (or the following day in the morning if you have pet hair on your bedsheets and are too lazy to change them.)